 Hipparchus was born in 190 BC in the city of Bithynia, Nicaea.
-He was a famous astronomer, geographer and mathematician.
-He was sometimes referred to as the ‘father of astronomy’.
+He was a famous astronomer, geographer, and mathematician.
+He was often referred to as the ‘father of astronomy’.
 Citizens of Nicaea were very proud of him, and they even used the coins having pictures of Hipparchus minted on them.
-There is no authentic information about his life and lots of his writings are lost.
-It is believed, that he spent a lot of his time studying astronomy and recording the local weather pattern throughout the year.
+There is no authentic information about his life as many of his writings are lost.
+It is believed, that he spent a lot of his time studying astronomy and recording the local weather pattern.
 Ptolemy mentions more than 20 observations made by Hipparchus from 147 BC to 127 BC, and three earlier observations made by him, from 162 BC to 158 BC.
 According to him, this was only a fraction of the work of Hipparchus.
-It was very unusual, that his only book ‘Commentary on Aratus and Eudoxus’ survived, but cannot be considered as one of his major works.
+It was very unusual that his only book ‘Commentary on Aratus and Eudoxus’ survived, but cannot be considered as one of his major works.
 It is a commentary in two books, on a popular poem by Aratus based on the work by Eudoxus.
-His major works include his findings in astronomy, out of which most famous is, the precession of equinoxes and, the introduction of trigonometry in the world of mathematics.
-His results were more accurate even than his predecessors.
-He died in 120 BC, the actual reason for his death is not known.
+His major works include his findings in astronomy out of which the most famous is the precession of equinoxes and the introduction of trigonometry in the world of mathematics.
+His results are considered more accurate than his predecessors.
+He died in 120 BC; the reason behind his death is not known.

 1. Chord function

 Hipparchus table of chords was based on a circle, divided into 360 degrees, where each degree is further divided into 60 minutes.
 Toomer retrieved this table by adopting the mathematical approach used by Hipparchus.
-Then the radius of the circle is 60/2π = 3438 minutes, and the chord function of Hipparchus is related to sine function by 1/2(Crd 2a)= 3438(sin a).
-According to Toomer, Hipparchus calculated his Crd function at 7.5º intervals and determined the value at intermediate points, using the method of linear interpolation.
-In the view of Toomer, this table is computable with some basic formulae, that might be known to Hipparchus.
+Then, the radius of the circle is 60/2π = 3438 minutes, and the chord function of Hipparchus is related to sine function by 1/2(Crd 2a)= 3438(sin a).
+According to Toomer, Hipparchus calculated his cord function at 7.5º intervals and determined the value at intermediate points, using the method of linear interpolation.
+According to Toomer, this table is computable with some basic formulae that might be known to Hipparchus.

 3. Schroder–Hipparchus number